Overview

 - If a step inside one branch fails, the other matching branches still run, but the run’s overall status is Failed.

-- A Branch is always the last step of an automation — branches don’t merge back together, and each branch runs to its own end.
+- A Branch is always the last step of its chain — branches don’t merge back together, and each branch runs to its own end.

 The Condition Editor